Built to Last: Functional and structural mechanisms in the moth olfactory network mitigate effects of neural injury: Results

 \subsection{AL noise preserves the highest EN responses}

 The AL is a noisy network.
 We ask whether this neural noise has injury-mitigation benefits.
-Suppose that odor-related behavior is triggered when the EN responses exceed a certain threshold, and that because the moth gets multiple exposures to a given odor plume, a triggering response (\textit{i.e.} above threshold) is not required for every exposure.
-In this case, it suffices for the system to protect only the strongest EN responses from injury-induced attenuation in order to maintain its behavioral response.
-The goal of this set of experiments was to examine whether higher AL noise might preferentially protect the top-scoring tranche of EN responses.
-We therefore tested \textit{(i)} whether larger noise envelopes on neural firing rates in the AL give stronger injury resistance, and \textit{(ii)} whether the top-scoring tranche of EN responses receive relatively more protection from AL noise levels.
+We suppose that vital odor-related behavior is triggered when a discrete EN response $f$ exceeds some threshold, and that due to AL noise these responses $f$ to a particular odor (+ concentration) vary as if drawn from a distribution.
+The moth gets $n$ exposures to a given odor plume, and thus has $n$ discrete responses $F = \{f_i, i = 1...n\}$.
+Then to induce the behavior, a triggering response (\textit{i.e.} $f_i > $ threshold) is needed for only some, not all, $f_i$.

+In this case, it suffices for the system to protect only the strongest (top-scoring) EN responses from injury-induced attenuation in order to maintain its behavioral response.
+The goal of this experiment was to examine whether higher AL noise levels might preferentially protect the top-scoring EN responses from injury-induced attenuation.
+Noting that $F$ parametrizes a Gaussian

+we define this top-scoring tranche as those responses at the top end of the distribution: $\{ f_i \in F~ | ~f_i > \mu(F) + \sigma(F) \}$.
+This corresponds to $f_i$ boosted by fortuitous noise effects and thus most likely to exceed the triggering threshold.

-The AL noise level is controlled by a single parameter in our computational model.
+The AL noise level is controlled by a single parameter in \textit{MothNet}.
 We adjusted neural noise in the AL to different multiplicative factors of the ``natural" AL noise level (\textit{i.e.} the level matching our \textit{in vivo} data).
 Factors were 0, 0.33, 0.67, 1.0, and 1.33, where 1.0 is the natural level.
 Various severities of FAS-like injury were applied to RNs in the Antennae$\rightarrow$AL channel (Fig.\ref{injuryRnsPns}A).
-Over 60 moths were generated from template for each \{AL noise, injury level\} datapoint.
-We defined the normalized top-scoring EN output as:
+Over 30 (31 to 62, mean = 40) moth instances were generated from template for each \{AL noise, injury level\} datapoint.
+To measure attenuation in top-scoring responses, we defined the Top-End Preservation $P$ as:

-where $\mu$ and $\sigma$ correspond to the mean and standard deviation, $F$ is the set of discrete responses after injury, and $F_{h}$ is the set of naive healthy responses.
-This measure gives a sense of how injury and AL noise affect the highest-firing tranche of EN odor responses relative to the tranche's healthy behavior.
-Normed top EN output is the response plotted in Figs.\ref{varyALNoiseResultsPanel} (A, B) and \ref{varyALNoiseResultsPanel}(A, B).

-AL noise had only minor effect on how injury modulated discriminative ability (results not shown).
-Results reported here are for how AL noise tempered injury's effects on EN magnitude.